mohamed-khettab/mohamed-khettab/README.md

 ## 🔧 Technologies & Tools

-I'm well versed in a variety of languages.
-My favorites are Javascript and Python, but I am also familiar with HTML, CSS, Typescript, and Java.
-My toolkit includes Express and React for frameworks, MongoDB for databases, and I am currently learning SQL.

 My Technologies and Tools:

 - **Languages:** Javascript, Typescript, HTML, CSS, Python, Java
 - **Frameworks & Libraries:** Express, React
 - **Databases:** MongoDB, Learning SQL
 - **Tools:** VS Code, git, npm, Node.js

-## 🌱 I'm Currently Learning

-As coding is one of my passions, I'm on a quest to learn new things.
-I am currently learning SQL to become a database expert, as well as mastering React to craft more dynamic and responsive user interfaces.

-## 👯 I'm Looking to Collaborate On

-Open to collaboration on any exciting projects!
-If you have something interesting brewing, don't hesitate to reach out.
-Let's create something amazing together.

 ## 💻 Check Out My Latest Projects